 Then, set your goals for growth.
 Decide which markets you want to enter.
 Check to see if your business has the financial flexibility to fund an overseas venture.
 Then tailor your marketing plan to align with your values and goals.
 The more proactive you are with your global business plan, the more likely the chances are that your business will succeed.

-An overseas expansion is no easy feat.
+An expanding globally is no easy feat.
 Only 78.5% of small business survive their first year.
 A lot can go wrong when making your way across the globe.
 There is inevitably going to be a language barrier when entering a foreign market.
 Consider learning the native language or hire a foreign employee in the native country through employment solutions, such as NNRoad.